 The other options I’ve encountered were not directed specifically to new advertisers, but rather to everyone, including old and existing advertisers.
 I’ll outline them below;

-5. Fifth method- Facebook is holding a holiday creative challenge/contest, starting November 1, 2017, ending January 12, 2018, where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
+5. The Fifth FB coupon method- Facebook is occasionally holding holiday creative challenges/contests, (the last one I saw was at the beginning of the year), where you can win anywhere between $300-$1,000 worth of Facebook ad vouchers, plus Amazon gift cards.
 You will need to create a successful and creative campaign to win this one as you will be evaluated for your creativity, improvement over time and quality of ads, and we recommend you get a cost-effective professional help for that.
 Make sure to read the terms and condition of the promotion to see that you qualify.